BAIL HEARINGS AND BAIL CONDITIONS

 After an accused person has been arrested and charged with a criminal code offence the arresting police officer may release that person from the scene or the police station.
 However, depending on the nature of the allegations, the accused’s personal circumstances and their criminal record, the police may decide to hold the person for a bail hearing within 24 hours.

-Having an experienced criminal defence lawyer is important to securing a reasonable bail with reasonable bail conditions.
+Having an experienced criminal defence lawyer is important to securing a bail order with reasonable bail conditions.
 For over 15 years William Jaksa has been conducting contested bail hearings and bail reviews in Ontario.
-He is an experienced criminal lawyer that understands restrictive bail conditions or house arrest conditions are not always required to ensure compliance with a judicial interim release order.
-An effective bail supervision plan should focus on the unique circumstances of the accused person, the nature of the outstanding charges, on any safety concerns, and proposed supervision offered by one or more sureties.
-An accused person’s release on a reasonable bail should be the normal outcome after a fair show cause hearing.
+He is an experienced criminal lawyer that understands restrictive conditions or house arrest conditions are not always required to ensure compliance with a judicial interim release order.
+An effective bail supervision plan should focus on the personal circumstances of the accused person, the nature of the outstanding charges, on any safety concerns, and proposed supervision offered by one or more sureties.
+An accused person’s release on a bail order should be the normal outcome after a fair show cause hearing.

 WHAT IS BAIL?